OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Widgets/README.md

 ## Theming

-Because `Widget` is a stereotype, all Widget content items are rendered from a main shaped named `Widget`.
+Because `Widget` is a stereotype, all Widget content items are rendered from a main shape named `Widget`.
 This main shape's template has access to these properties:

 | Property | Description |